sparkfun/Load_Sensor_Combinator/readme.md

 ![Combinator PCB in action](https://cdn.sparkfun.com/r/600-600/assets/learn_tutorials/3/8/3/HX711_and_Combinator_board_hook_up_guide-09.jpg)

-If you open up an electronic bathroom scale you’ll find a large rats nest of wires.
+If you open up an electronic bathroom scale youâ€™ll find a large rats nest of wires.
 The Load Sensor Combinator was created to combine the 12 wires found in a bathroom scale into the standard 4-wires that wheatstone bridge configuration.

 This board also works with four of our individual [load sensors](https://www.sparkfun.com/products/10245).
-If you aren’t mechanically inclined we recommend purchasing an off-the-shelf bathroom scale and hacking the combinator into it rather than trying to design a base to properly mount four load sensors.
+If you arenâ€™t mechanically inclined we recommend purchasing an off-the-shelf bathroom scale and hacking the combinator into it rather than trying to design a base to properly mount four load sensors.

 This board works great with our [Load Cell Amplifier](https://www.sparkfun.com/products/13230) breakout board.
 The five pins on the edge of the combinator line directly up to the five pins on the amplifier.